 - Committee in Support of Justice for Dr. Chun (1997-2000) U of T dismisses Chinese-Canadian physicist Dr. Kin-Yip Chun when he raises concerns of employment equity in faculty hiring.
 Sit-ins, petitions and coalition work lead to the re-instatement of Dr. Chun as Associate Professor.

 - Students Against Sweatshops (2000) U of T admin dawdles when it comes to logos on clothing from factories using child labour and sweatshop conditions.
 Student petitions, teach-ins and sits-ins lead to a No Sweatshop Policy.

 - Corporate-Free Orientation (1999) U of T insists that orientation cannot be done without corporate sponsorship but the GSU with other students, faculty, staff, and community members gather and do it.

 - U of T Women’s Centre (1986) Students demand a women’s centre on the St. George campus.
 U of T hedges.
 A front campus camp-out gets the space.

 - Divestment from South Africa (1980’s) U of T admin think it’s OK to hold onto investments in the apartheid regime.
 Students say no. Sit-ins, protests and disruptions lead to divestment.

 - Campus Co-op Daycare Centre (1971-72) Students occupy an empty building on campus and create a daycare centre.
 U of T concedes the space and pays for renovations.

 - Hart House (1970’s) Years of lobbying and a good old-fashioned sit-in end the men-only policy.

 - Student access to Robarts Library (1971-72) Students protest plan to have Robarts Library restricted to faculty and graduate students.
 A Simcoe Hall occupation ensures access to all students.

 Activism has proven essential.
-Get active with the GSU!
+Get active with the UTGSU!